GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

   is the sum of `event_rates` for scenarios with the corresponding magnitude.
   Note THIS IS NOT THE RATE OF THE INDIVIDUAL SCENARIO!
 * `importance_sampling_scenario_weights_basic` gives the scenarios weights
   determined by basic importance sampling.
-In this simple example they are constant in each magnitude bin, but later on when we define the `event_importance_weighted_sampling_probs` to bias the sampling toward scenarios of interest, the weights will be more complicated.
+For stratified-sampling they are constant in each magnitude bin, but later on when we define the `event_importance_weighted_sampling_probs` to bias the sampling toward scenarios of interest, the weights will be more complicated.